creatyvtype/ui-exercise/README.md

 a user, and then allow the user to view or edit those resource.

 Typically those resources will be available through some API.
-In our code challenge, you will implement an API client that retrieves a list of `venues` from an API and displays them to the user.
+In our code challenge, you will implement a user facing app that retrieves a list of `venues` from an API and displays them to the user.
 When the user clicks on one of the venues, you will display a detail view of the venue.